 Two of the major platforms of the e-commerce industry is WooCommerce and Shopify.
-Both are fine and packs options which can help you run an online store effectively.
-However, there are certain differences that set them apart leading preferences of one over the other.
+Both are fine and packs options, which can help you run an online store effectively.
+However, there are specific differences that set them apart, leading to preferences of one over the other.

 Hosting, Speed, and Security

 With Shopify, certain compromises are to be made.
 Those compromises are in the technical department.
-If you ever wish to edit your website files, all you have to use is Shopify’s own editor called Liquid.
+If you ever wish to edit your website files, all you have to use is Shopify’s editor called Liquid.
 You cannot access the server through FTP.
-Also, you cannot use your domain’s name at the checkout page instead it will be checkout.shopify.com is embedded by default.
+Also, you cannot use your domain’s name on the checkout page.
+Instead, it will be checkout.shopify.com is embedded by default.

 As opposed to WooCommerce, you choose your hosting and speed preferences.
-You get to decide which hosting company to settle for and will have to learn in order to integrate speed and security bits to the store.
-For security department, you can seek help of third-party processors e.g. PayPal.
+You get to decide which hosting company to settle for and will have to learn to integrate speed and security bits to the store.
+For the security department, you can seek the help of third-party processors e.g., PayPal.

-These things are not that hard to learn but if you have not ever tried your hands at development, even the basic troubleshooting will leave you in a puzzled state.
+These things are not that hard to learn, but if you have not ever tried your hands at development, even the basic troubleshooting will leave you in a puzzled state.
 Since WordPress allows total control, you can fit in changes as per your liking.
-For example customizing your checkout page with your own domain name.
+For example, you are customizing your checkout page with your domain name.

-When dealing in Shopify, you are met with an upfront monthly subscription cost.
-As a Shopify user, you can pay to purchase premium themes or you can engage a professional developer to do the job for you.
-Moreover, since Shopify is a well-known platform you can save on running professional services cost.
+When dealing with Shopify, you are met with an upfront monthly subscription cost.
+As a Shopify user, you can pay to purchase premium themes, or you can engage a professional developer to do the job for you.
+Moreover, since Shopify is a well-known platform, you can save on running professional services costs.

 With Shopify, your technical SEO/PPC is accounted for.
-Your SEO/PPC consultant can quickly get to actually work rather than wasting time with SEO/PPC requirements.
-However, any Shopify App costs can prove to be overwhelming for a store which has only took coupled with running subscription cost.
+Your SEO/PPC consultant can quickly get to work rather than wasting time with SEO/PPC requirements.
+However, any Shopify App costs can prove to be overwhelming for a store that has only taken, coupled with running subscription costs.

 WordPress could be both cheaper and expensive than Shopify.
 Why?
-It has largely to do with your level of expertise and the time you are willing to invest in setting up that online store.
-WooCommerce is free and community supported, you do not have to worry about costs with the exception of daily hosting bill and that’s it!
+It has mostly to do with your level of expertise and the time you are willing to invest in setting up that online store.
+WooCommerce is free and community-supported, you do not have to worry about costs except daily hosting bill, and that’s it!

-Hosting bill is dependent on the service of hosting company that you are availing.
-The bill could be cheaper than $5 if you are operating a small store and may as well be greater.
-That is why I earlier hinted about WooCommerce costs of being higher or lower than its counterpart.
+The hosting bill is dependent on the service of the hosting company that you are availing.
+The bill could be cheaper than $5 if you are operating a small store and may as well be higher.
+That is why I earlier hinted about WooCommerce costs of being more upper or lower than its counterpart.

-WordPress has a wide array of talented individuals which makes it easier to get your hands on breathtaking designs for free or for premium design for as low as $20-30.
+WordPress has a wide array of talented individuals, which makes it easier to get your hands on breathtaking designs for free or for a premium design for as low as $20-30.
 You can always spend more, of course, for even more costly designs.

 Customization and User-friendliness

-Shopify is designed keeping in mind the owners of online stores.
-It is meant to make the setup hassle free for the owners.
+Shopify is designed, keeping in mind the owners of online stores.
+It is meant to make the setup hassle-free for the owners.
 The backend has lots of options which will detail you on its user-friendliness bits if you look closely.
-Those owners who are just starting out are bound to have fun establishing their stores online.
+Those owners who are just starting are bound to have fun establishing their stores online.